Federal Vacancies Reform Act of 1998: First Trump administration

 In 2018, upon the appointment of Matthew Whitaker as Acting Attorney General, some scholars and former government officials (including former Acting Solicitor General of the United States Neal Katyal) argued that the "senior officer or employee" clause may be unconstitutional when applied to principal officers, because the Appointments Clause of the Constitution requires Senate confirmation for these positions.

 In mid-2019, the Trump administration installed Ken Cuccinelli as acting director of U.S. Citizenship and Immigration Services and Mark Morgan as acting director of U.S. Immigration and Customs Enforcement by appointing them to newly created "principal deputy director" positions that outranked the preexisting deputy director positions.
 This was criticized as avoiding Senate scrutiny for these positions through the normal confirmation process.
 In September 2019, a lawsuit was filed challenging Cuccinelli's asylum directives, partially on the basis that his appointment was invalid.
 On March 1, 2020, US District Court Judge Randolph Moss, who was appointed by Barack Obama, ruled that Cuccinelli's appointment as USCIS director was illegal because the newly created principal deputy director role did not count as a "first assistant" under the Federal Vacancies Reform Act because he had never served in a subordinate role to any other USCIS official.

 Biden administration

 In February 2023, the Government Accountability Office said that three acting executive department heads were serving in violation of the Vacancies Act.

 Second Trump administration

-In August 2025, a federal judge determined that a "first assistant may assume a vacant office in an acting capacity under section 3345(a)(1) only at the moment that the vacancy occurs, and that a person who takes the first assistant office during the vacancy’s pendency does not take the acting role in the vacant office" and thus Alina Habba's appointment to the role of Acting United States Attorney for the District of New Jersey violated the FVRA.
+In August 2025, a federal judge determined that a "first assistant may assume a vacant office in an acting capacity under section 3345(a)(1) only at the moment that the vacancy occurs, and that a person who takes the first assistant office during the vacancy's pendency does not take the acting role in the vacant office" and thus Alina Habba's appointment to the role of Acting United States Attorney for the District of New Jersey violated the FVRA.

+Less than a year later, in June 2026, another acting appointment sparked criticism.
+President Trump named Bill Pulte, the director of the Federal Housing Finance Agency, as acting director of national intelligence without Senate confirmation.
+Pulte has no experience in intelligence, espionage, or national security.
+Some accused the president of choosing him solely out of loyalty and for his readiness to wield federal power against Trump's political opponents.